2 weeks after Hawaii volcano eruption, residents say it’s getting worse

 In the past week, an eruption from the volcano’s summit shot ash and smoke 30,000 feet into the air, new fissures appeared and some earlier ones reactivated flowing lava.

-Authorities handed out almost 18,000 masks to help residents deal with the fallout.
+Authorities handed out almost 18,000 masks to help residents deal with the fallout after Thursday’s explosive eruption from the Kilauea summit.

+The sulfur dioxide was thick afterward near the Hawaii Volcanoes National Park, enveloping the area in a thick fog that smelled of rotten eggs.
+And in Pahoa, the earth sounded like it was cracking wide open as lava spattered and exploded from fissures.

+Ku’ulie Becklund has been watching lava spurt from fissures night after night from her Pahoa home.
+She was startled by how loud it was, but life goes on.
+She still goes to work at a local grocery store, where an eerie postapocalyptic scene plays out as residents meander through the aisles wearing gas masks.

 “At any time, activity may again become more explosive, increasing the intensity of ash production and producing ballistic projectiles near the vent,” the USGS said.
 “Ballistic projectiles may be produced should steam-driven explosions occur.
 Impacts will be limited to an area around Halemaumau.”